ideal-postcodes/api-typings/README.md

 - The basic JSON objects returned by our APIs (e.g. addresses `Address`, autocomplete suggestions `AddressSuggestion`, API key status `KeyStatus`)
 - The overall shape of JSON responses returned by the API (e.g. postcode lookups `PostcodesResponse`, address autocomplete queries `AddressSuggestionResponse`, address search queries `AddressQueryResponse`)

-The full documentation for these types can be found at [ideal-postcodes.github.io/api-typings](https://ideal-postcodes.github.io/api-typings).

 Typings are exported to `index.d.ts` when published to [npm](https://www.npmjs.com/package/@ideal-postcodes/api-typings).
 The typings in this repository are defined in `lib/index.ts`.

-### Benefits of Typings

-This typings repository allows you create Typescript integrations, which gives you the added benefits of static typing.
-Namely,

-- Compile time checks that your library or application appropriately consumes objects and data types returned by our APIs and client libraries
-- A foundation for IDEs to provide a richer, more productive environment to develop integrations against our HTTP API and client libraries.
-API typings facilitate code completion, inline documentation and type checking inside of a supported editor
-- The ability to refactor code that integrates against our APIs and client libraries with greater speed and confidence

-### Non-Typescript Projects

-Your integration does not have to be exclusively Typescript driven to benefit from this typings repository.

-Some IDEs (e.g. Visual Studio, Visual Studio Code or Sublime Text) can use Typescript typings to provide inline code completion and documentation for plain JavaScript files.

-It is also possible to develop a piecemeal, robust Typescript integration against our services and subsequently incorporate it in a larger JavaScript project.
-Typescript compiles down to plain JavaScript which can conform to ES3 and later.
-That output can be exported to other JavaScript projects.

 ### Usage